ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font-size.md

 - `'big'`
 - `'huge'`

-Each size will be represented in the view as `<span>` element with `text-*` class set.
-For example for `'tiny'` preset the editor will output:
+Each size is represented in the view as a `<span>` element with the `text-*` class.
+For example, the `'tiny'` preset looks as follows in the editor data:

 ```html
 <span class="text-tiny">...</span>
 ```

-Below is the editor that will support only two font sizes:
+An example of the editor that supports only two font sizes:

 ```js
 ClassicEditor